iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson8/testingandintegrationtest.md

 @SpringBootTest will look for the main configuration class, annotated with@SpringBootTest and use that to start a Spring application context that simulates a calling client.

+# Lab: Test Your Dog API
+Reuse your Dog REST API code from Lesson 2 and create unit and integration tests for it.

+* __Step 1__: Create a unit test for your API using the @WebMvcTest annotation.
+* __Step 2__: Create an integration test for your API using the @SpringBootTest annotation.